-It does feel good to be getting out of car and travelling in public transport, if not regularly at least once in a while.
+It does feel good to be getting out of the car and travelling in public transport, if not regularly at least once in a while.

-Today I went to Ashok Pillar metro station riding my son’s bicycle and parked it there, it’s free for cycles; you need to pay parking fee only for scooters/motorcycles and cars.
+Today I went to Ashok Pillar metro station riding my son’s bicycle and parked it there, it’s free for cycles; you need to pay a parking fee only for scooters/motorcycles and cars.
 I have now been using Metro to commute to work and back more often.
 To make it easy I have purchased the smart card (travel card) from the customer care in Metro station.
 You need to pay a deposit of Rs.50 which will be refunded when you surrender the card back.
 Top-ups can be done in increments of Rs.50.
 Apart from not going to the Teller machine for every trip to buy token, the pre-paid card gives you a discount of 10%.
 So the trip from Ashok Pillar to Ekaduthangal which costs Rs.20 one way becomes Rs.18, sweet.